 Everyone, literally everyone, should have a goals and gratitude list.
 I am a huge advocate for creating goals and expressing gratitude and I really like combining the two together in a single task.

-Self care is so incredibly important.
-Which is why it deserves it’s own list.
-While you could simply add your daily self care task to your to do list, I find that this doesn’t give self care quite enough focus.
-And if you struggle to come up with something you want to do that day for self care, it’s easy to just put it off.
+While you could simply add your daily self-care task to your to-do list, I find that this doesn’t give self-care quite enough focus.
+And if you struggle to come up with something you want to do that day for self-care, it’s easy to just put it off.

-These self care tasks can be as simple as sitting down and drinking a coffee while it’s still hot, right through to book yourself in for a massage or going out to your favourite cafe by yourself with your favourite magazine.
+These self-care tasks can be as simple as sitting down and drinking a coffee while it’s still hot, right through to booking yourself in for a massage, or going out to your favorite cafe by yourself with your favorite magazine.

 Whatever your self care list looks like, keep it handy and refer to it often.
 This will also help remind you to make the time for self care!
 You can’t look after anyone else without looking after yourself first.